Skip to content

 • Userdata can be linked to newly created Instances by selecting the newly created Userdata under the Advanced Mode in Instance creation.

-• The Userdata created can then be linked to a Customer Template or ISO on registration/upload by using the UserDatatoTemplate API.
+• The Userdata created can then be linked to a Template or ISO on registration/upload by using the UserDatatoTemplate API.

 Feature Availability